thatguymendel/OctoPrint-SpoolTracker/README.md

 # SpoolTracker

+# THIS PLUGIN WAS MADE COMPLETLY BY AI USE AT YOUR OWN RISK #

 A plugin for OctoPrint that helps track and manage 3D printer filament spools.
-Perfect for farm usage, it automatically tracks filament usage and remaining amounts.
+Perfect for farm usage, it automatically tracks filament usage and remaining amount.

 ## Features